FoalTS/foal/docs/tutorials/multi-user-todo-list/2-the-user-and-todo-models.md

 }

+// This line is required.
+It will be used to create the SQL session table. export { DatabaseSession } from '@foal/typeorm';
 ```

 The `setPassword` method uses `hashPassword` to hash passwords before storing them in the database.
 You must use this method to set a password instead of directly assigning a value to the `password` attribute.